devopshobbies/devops-gpt/README.md

 > Do Not change the GPT model!
 Prompts have been developed for the GPT-4-mini model and they can't be integrated with other GPT models. it can cause horrible incompatibility.

 ## Run it local on kubernetes
-First of all, you need to configure a Kubernetes environment. we suggest kind as an environment. you can see a configuration guide [here](https://kind.sigs.k8s.io/docs/user/configuration/) <br />
-after that, you need to install a helm package like this:
-1. `cd /helm`
+If you want to run and use this chatbot app within your Kubernetes cluster, you can easily install it using the Helm chart provided in this repository

-2. `helm install chatbot . -f values.yaml`
+    helm install [RELEASE_NAME] helm/ -f helm/values.yaml

->
 # Contributing
 please read the [Contribution guide](https://github.com/abolfazl8131/devops-gpt/blob/master/CONTRIBUTING.md)
 # Maintenance